ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 ```console
 docker pull chharding/touchterrain_jupyter
 ```
 this will pull the already built image from dockerhub.
-The image is about 2 Gb.
+The image is about 2 Gb to download but will require 5 Gb disk space.
 (You can do this in any folder, the image will be put into a special docker folder on your system, not the current folder.)

 - To create a container running on your PC from this image, type: